-A USB Key/Thumb Drive with no password protection containing a .pdf of each final trial exhibit.
+A USB Key/Thumb Drive with no password protection2 containing a .pdf of each final trial exhibit.
 The parties must use the exhibit-file format and exhibit-naming convention for JERS.
+See Exhibit 3.
+All exhibits must have OCR-text recognition run on them.

 b.
-Hard Copies
+Hard Copy

-Three sets of binders containing copies of each final trial exhibit.
-The exhibits must be printed double-sided and placed in three-ring binders.
+One binder containing a copy of each final trial exhibit.
+The exhibits must be printed double-sided and placed in a three-ring binder with tabs separating each exhibit.